apache/pulsar-helm-chart/README.md

 > :warning: This helm chart is updated outside of the regular Pulsar release cycle and might lag behind a bit.
 It only supports basic Kubernetes features now.
 Currently, it can be used as no more than a template and starting point for a Kubernetes deployment.
 In many cases, it would require some customizations.

+## Important Security Disclaimer for Helm Chart Usage

+### Notice of Default Configuration
+This Helm chart is provided with a default configuration that does not meet the security requirements for production environments or sensitive data handling.
+Users are strongly advised to thoroughly review and customize the security settings to ensure a secure deployment that aligns with their specific operational and security policies.

+### Pulsar Proxy Security Considerations
+As per the [Pulsar Proxy documentation](https://pulsar.apache.org/docs/3.1.x/administration-proxy/), it is explicitly stated that the Pulsar proxy is not designed for exposure to the public internet.
+The design assumes that deployments will be protected by network perimeter security measures.
+It is crucial to understand that relying solely on the default configuration can expose your deployment to significant security vulnerabilities.

+#### Recommendations:
+- **Network Perimeter Security:** It is imperative to implement robust network perimeter security to safeguard your deployment.
+The absence of such security measures can lead to unauthorized access and potential data breaches.
+- **Restricted Access:** For environments where security is less critical, such as certain development or testing scenarios, the use of `loadBalancerSourceRanges` may be employed to restrict access to specified IP addresses or ranges.
+This, however, should not be considered a substitute for comprehensive security measures in production environments.

+### User Responsibility
+The user assumes full responsibility for the security and integrity of their deployment.
+This includes, but is not limited to, the proper configuration of security features and adherence to best practices for securing network access.
+The providers of this Helm chart disclaim all warranties, whether express or implied, including any warranties of merchantability, fitness for a particular purpose, and non-infringement of third-party rights.

+### No Security Guarantees
+The providers of this Helm chart make no guarantees regarding the security of the chart under any circumstances.
+It is the user's responsibility to ensure that their deployment is secure and complies with all relevant security standards and regulations.

+By using this Helm chart, the user acknowledges the risks associated with its default configuration and the necessity for proper security customization.
+The user further agrees that the providers of the Helm chart shall not be liable for any security breaches or incidents resulting from the use of the chart.

 ## Features

 This Helm Chart includes all the components of Apache Pulsar for a complete experience.